gazebosim/docs/releasing/rotary.md

 The existing [Source Installation on Windows 10 or 11](../install_windows_src.md) guide for Jetty describes the full toolchain (Visual Studio, Pixi, `colcon`).
-The same procedure applies to rotary — the only change is the `vcs import` step, which must point at `collection-rotary.yaml` from [gazebo-tooling/gazebodistro](https://github.com/gazebo-tooling/gazebodistro) instead of the Jetty collection file:
+The same procedure applies to Rotary — the only change is the `vcs import` step, which must point at `collection-rotary.yaml` from [gazebo-tooling/gazebodistro](https://github.com/gazebo-tooling/gazebodistro) instead of the Jetty collection file: